-If the lease on a flat you own, or are interested in buying, is getting close to that figure, don’t despair.
-Under the 1993 Leasehold Reform, Housing & Urban Development Act, flat owners are entitled to a 90-year extension to their lease at a fair market price, as long as they have owned the property for at least two years.
+Under the 1993 Leasehold Reform, Housing and Urban Development Act, flat owners are entitled to a 90-year extension to their lease at a fair market price, as long as they have owned the property for at least two years.

 A lease with less than 80 years remaining will become more expensive to renew.
 When such a lease is extended, the freeholder is entitled to half of the increase in the value of the property, as well as the fee for extending the lease.
 This is known as the ‘marriage fee’ – because it marries two costs together.

 What are the steps to extending my lease?

 The legal process for extending your lease is called leasehold enfranchisement.
 The steps you’ll need to take are as follows:

 If you wish to formally ask your freeholder to extend the lease, it is advisable to appoint a solicitor.
 You should also consult a valuation surveyor to recommend a realistic cost for extending your lease – known as the premium.

 You will then serve your landlord with a Section 42 notice, Under the 1993 Leasehold Reform, Housing & Urban Development Act, proposing your premium for extending the lease.